SemClone/osslili/docs/USAGE.md

 # OSLILI Usage Guide

-This guide provides comprehensive instructions for using the `semantic-copycat-oslili` package to identify licenses and extract copyright information from local source code.
+This guide provides comprehensive instructions for using the `osslili` package to identify licenses and extract copyright information from local source code.

 ## Table of Contents